rishabhbhatt009/cpp_projects/README.md

             - `override` keyword on the derived class function = `void func() override`
     - Polymorphism
     - Polymorphic Collection
     - Abstract Classes :
         - have atleast 1 `pure virtual method` => `virtual void func() = 0;`
         - such classes can not be instantiated
         - but you can create references and pointers of the class for polymorphic behavior
         - you have to define this method in derive class else derived class becomes abstract
     - Final Classes :
-        - Final methods cannot be overridden
+        - Final methods cannot be overridden -> `void func() final`
-        - Final classes cannot be inherited
+        - Final classes cannot be inherited -> `class CLASS final`

+    - Deep inheritance hierarchy
+    - Multiple Inheritance : multiple base classes

+- Exceptions  (Error Handling)
+    - What are exceptions ?
+        - exception is an object that contains information about an error
+        - we use exceptions to report errors that occur while our program is running
+        - `exception` class in `<stdexcept>`
+        - Exceptions -> logic exceptions -> runtime exceptions
+    - Throw exceptions : we `throw` an exception
+    - Catch Exceptions :
+        - we use `try {...} catch {...}` to catch exception
+        - `catch(const exception& ex) {cout << ex.what()};`
+    - Catch multiple exceptions :
+        - multiple catches for multiple errors
+        - use a single catch with base class exception (example `logic_error` base for `out_of_range` and `invalid_argument`)
-- Exceptions
+    - Custom Exceptions :
+        - methods in custom exception class declared with `noexcept` keyword

 - Templates